-Principle: Willingness: Having the mind favorably disposed; to do something specific or implied
+7. Willingness: Having the mind favorably disposed to do something specific or implied

 Willingness is an attitude or motivation that shows when we comply with suggestions or solutions.
 We risk acting on these suggestions, especially when we are unsure of outcomes.
-Most of us can’t see the value in sharing our problems with strangers; are unsure of their competency in giving us directions, and aren’t comfortable in talking about ourselves.
+Most of us can’t see the value in sharing our problems with strangers; we are uncertain of their competency in giving us directions and aren’t comfortable talking about ourselves.

-And we can be willing even when we are feeling confused, bewildered or lost.
-Just knowing that others have experienced successes in their recovery means that by asking we can receive guidance.
-And that can be consoling.
+And we can be willing even when we are feeling confused, bewildered, or lost.
+Just knowing that others have experienced successes in their recovery means that by asking, we can receive guidance.
+And that is consoling.

-Principle: Humility: absence of pride, arrogance, or vanity
+8. Humility: the absence of pride, arrogance, or vanity

-Being humble allows us to listen and in listening we learn.
-We stop making excuses for why we can’t do something or make changes, and ask for guidance.
-Being humble enables us to ask for help when we cannot do something and giving help when we can.
+Being humble allows us to listen, and in listening, we learn.
+We stop making excuses for why we can’t do something or make changes and ask for guidance.
+Being humble enables us to ask others how to do something when we cannot and giving help when we can.

-Justice or a balanced perspective allows us to determine our accountability in our life choices and take responsibility for those choices.
+Justice or a balanced perspective allows us to decide our accountability in our life choices and take responsibility for those choices.
 We review our actions and see if we can improve on them the next time.
-As we grow in our recovery, we are able to make better choices, and accept responsibility for the choices we make.
+As we grow in our recovery, we can make better choices and accept responsibility for the choices we make.